Hillfort: Ireland

-Bronze Age and Iron Age hillforts are widely found in Ireland, with more than 500 identified in Ireland and Northern Ireland.
+Bronze Age and Iron Age hillforts are widely found in Ireland, with more than 500 identified across the island.
 They are large circular structures between 1 and 40 acres (most commonly 5–10 acres) in size, enclosed by a stone wall or earthen rampart or both.
 These would have been important tribal centres where the chief or king of the area would live with his extended family and support themselves by farming and renting cattle to their underlings.

 About 12 are multivallate, distinguished by multiple ramparts or a large counterscarp (outer bank).
 The imposing example at Mooghaun is defended by multiple stone walls.

 One must be careful to not confuse a hillfort with a medieval 'ringfort', a common archaeological feature across the whole island of Ireland, of which over 40,000 examples are known; one source claims there may be 10,000 undiscovered ringforts.